NBA player Chris Copeland, wife stabbed outside New York City club

-NEW YORK NBA player Chris Copeland of the Indiana Pacers and his wife were stabbed during a dispute outside a New York City nightclub early on Wednesday and hospitalized with non-life-threatening injuries, according to police and the team.
+NEW YORK NBA player Chris Copeland of the Indiana Pacers and his wife were stabbed during a dispute outside a New York City nightclub early on Wednesday and hospitalized with non-life-threatening injuries, according to police and media reports.

-The Pacers forward, 31, was stabbed in the abdomen and the elbow and is in stable condition, the team said, and media reports said his wife, Katrine Saltara, 28, was also stabbed.
-Police declined to confirm the identities of the victims but said the woman was slashed in the arm and chest.
+The Indiana Pacers forward, 31, was stabbed once in the abdomen, and his wife Katrine Saltara, 28, was slashed in the arm and chest.

-Another woman, 23, was also slashed in the abdomen, the New York Police Department said.
+Another unidentified woman, 23, was slashed in the abdomen, according to the New York Police Department.

-A 22-year-old suspect, identified in media reports as Shezoy Bleary, is in custody.
-Police said charges are pending, but did not identify the suspect.
+A 22-year-old suspect, identified in media reports as Shezoy Bleary, was in custody.
+Charges were pending, police said.

+Police confirmed details of the incident outside the 1 Oak nightclub in Manhattan's Chelsea neighbourhood but would not confirm the identities of the victims or the suspect.

-"They were engaged in a verbal dispute in front of the location," said Officer Sophia Mason, an NYPD spokeswoman.
+"They were engaged in a verbal dispute in front of the location," Officer Sophia Mason, a NYPD spokeswoman, said.

 "The males engaged in a confrontation, and that's when the 22-year-old male stabbed the 31-year-old male," Mason said.